 Similarly, if an old friend you see once a month spends most of your conversation time mocking your writing attempts, maybe that’s an hour a month you can save and, well, dedicate to writing instead.

 I’m not saying these decisions are easy, but I have a hunch Jen is onto something that’ll absolutely minimize the number of regrets we have at the end of our lives – and that’s a good thing.

-I get why this book is such a massive hit.
+I get why You Are A Badass is such a massive hit.
 It’s 90% motivation with 10% tactics and calls to action, thrown in at the very end.
 You’ll get really revved up and ready to go – and then you’re let off your leash.
 What a wonderful way of setting other people up for success.
 Thumbs up from me, Mrs. Sincero!